Dental Emergencies in Des Moines, IA

 Wisdom teeth are the molars that erupt in the back corners of the upper and lower mouth.
 Most people experience dental problems with erupting wisdom teeth.
 Because they typically erupt too close to the existing teeth, complications such as crowding, irregular bite happen.

 When wisdom teeth are problematic and not extracted, they may become impacted.
 Impacted teeth are very painful and harmful to your overall oral health.
-Symptoms of impacted wisdom teeth are easy to spot ranging from discomfort, swelling, to oral other infections.
+Symptoms of impacted wisdom teeth are easy to spot, ranging from discomfort, swelling to other oral infections.

 Most people need to have their wisdom teeth removed to avoid future complications.
 The lack of wisdom teeth does not complicate bite, a person's ability to speak or eat.